Connect with others who understand.

 Other Treatment Options

-ECT involves passing an electrical current through a person’s head to induce a seizure.
 Some studies have shown that this technique has been successful in preventing relapse for some people with schizophrenia.
-Another study of 27 people with severe, medication-resistant schizophrenia found ECT may make medications for psychotic disorders more effective.
+A small study of 27 people with severe, medication-resistant schizophrenia found that ECT improved their symptoms and led to a renewed response to their medication.

 Talk With Others Who Understand

 MyDepressionTeam is the social network for people with depression and their loved ones.
-On MyDepressionTeam, more than 146,000 members come together to ask questions, give advice, and share their stories with others who understand life with mental health conditions like depression and schizophrenia.
+On MyDepressionTeam, more than 150,000 members come together to ask questions, give advice, and share their stories with others who understand life with mental health conditions like depression and schizophrenia.

 Are you or a loved one being treated for schizophrenia?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.